black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-localStorage-by-Building-a-Todo-App/README.md

 There's a problem.
 If you add a task, and then add another, the previous task gets duplicated.
 This means you need to clear out the existing contents of tasksContainer before adding a new task.

 Set the innerHTML of tasksContainer back to an empty string.

+# Step 41
+To enable editing and deleting for each task, add an onclick attribute to both buttons.
+Set the value of the onclick attribute to editTask(this) for the Edit button and deleteTask(this) for the Delete button.
+The editTask(this) function will handle editing, while the deleteTask(this) function will handle deletion.

+this is a keyword that refers to the current context.
+In this case, this points to the element that triggers the event – the buttons.